Kyle Richards Too Good For Walmart? ‘RHOBH’ Star Has Cringeworthy Moment

 A photo posted by Kyle Richards Umansky (@kylerichards18) on

 “Eden and PK rode with us and some of our friends.
 Dorit lets me know that Eden said I enable Kim.
 I know Lisa Rinna said that before, so is that why Eden said that?
 Nobody who has uttered the word “enabler ” has ever witnessed any enabling.
 I resent having to defend myself against something so far from the truth.
 I’m not allowing it to ruin my night though.
-I’ve been so excited about this party that I’m basically letting it go in one ear and out the other,” Kyle Richards explains in her Bravoblog about the confrontation, shifting her focus from her sister to the property.
+I’ve been so excited about this party that I’m basically letting it go in one ear and out the other,” Kyle Richards explains in her Bravo blog about the confrontation, shifting her focus from her sister to the property.

 “The house and party looked beautiful.
 Yes, I was nervous about the cold weather and a few things, but it all turned out great.
 I always torture my party planner Glenn Schneider.
 I have to give him a shout out just for dealing with me!”
 Kyle Richards concludes in her blog about the party that was a twist on her annual white party.